CubeChaos/CubeChaos_Java-Edition/README.md

-# CubeChaos Java Edition
+# CubeChaos Java Edition Terms and Conditions

-TERMS AND CONDITIONS

 # INFORMATION ABOUT US
 CubeChaos.net is a domain and website owned by Mr3DAlien.